 Summary of Travel

-As the poem continues it becomes clear that the speaker has developed an obsession with the train and where it might take her.
+As ‘Travel’ continues it becomes clear that the speaker has developed an obsession with the train and where it might take her.
 She can hear the sounds it makes all day, even over the sounds of the many voices around her.
-The speaker dreams about the train, and pictures it perfectly as she sleeps.
-By the end of the piece it becomes clear that she is uninterested in where the train is going, as long as it will takes her somewhere new.
+The speaker dreams about the train and pictures it perfectly as she sleeps.
+By the end of the piece, it becomes clear that she is uninterested in where the train is going, as long as it will take her somewhere new.